open-genes/open-genes-design/README.md

 # Open Genes design resources

-UI design templates and the other resources for Open Genes frontend.
+UI design templates and the other Open Genes graphical resources